Presymplectic geometry and Liouville sectors with corners and its monoidality: Introduction

 \subsection{Automorphism group of Liouville $\sigma$-sectors with corners}

-Thanks to Theorem \ref{thm:equivalence-intro} or Theorem \ref{thm:GPS-equivalence-intro}, our definition of Liouville $\sigma$-sectors with corners enables us to give a natural notion of Liouville automorphisms of Liouville sectors from \cite{gps} which is similar to the case without boundary and which does not depend on choices of auxiliary defining function $I$ that appear in the original definition of \cite[Definition 2.4]{gps}.
+Thanks to Theorem \ref{thm:equivalence-intro} or Theorem \ref{thm:GPS-equivalence-intro}, our definition of Liouville $\sigma$-sectors with corners enables us to give a natural notion of Liouville automorphisms of Liouville sectors (with corners) from \cite{gps,gps2} which is similar to the case without boundary.